A kids tenkara kit just seems like a natural. Kirk Deeter of Field & Stream believes tenkara is the best way to teach kids fly fishing. I agree.

 Also, the rods are not cheap little wimpy things.
 They will handle much larger fish than most people realize.
 In light of the catch shown below, which by the way is the largest fish I have ever caught while tenkara fishing, hooked and landed on the 7'10" Kiyotaki, my wife suggested that I change the name from Kid's Kit to Junior Kit or Shorty Kit, something that sounds less dismissive.
 Maybe even "(Too Good to be Just a) Kid's Kit."

 I kind of like the name Kid's Kit, though so for now it will stay.
 Still, do not underestimate the effectiveness of the rod included in the kit.
 It is a serious rod for serious fishermen, no matter how young they are.
 That said, I know that more than a few of the buyers are adults buying the kit for themselves.
 That's fine with me (I figure they are kids at heart).

-The Kids Tenkara Kit comes with either the 7'10" or 8'10" Shimotsuke Kiyotaki rod, a size 4 level line the length of the rod, a pair of EZ Keepers, a spool of 6x tippet, and a half dozen flies in a 6-compartment fly box.
+The Kids Tenkara Kit comes with either the 7'10" or 8'10" Shimotsuke Kiyotaki rod, a size 4 level line the length of the rod, a pair of EZ Keepers, a spool of 6x tippet, and three flies in a kid sized fly box.